Zaggy1024/LC_OpenBodyCams/README.md

 ## Miscellaneous
 - `FixDroppedItemRotation`: Defaulted to `true`, this fixes a desync of items' rotations when dropping them.
 See [Notes/Item rotations](#item-rotations).
+- `FixMaskedConversionForClients`: Defaulted to `true`, this fixes vanilla bug that causes clients to be unable to see through the perspective of players that have been converted by masked enemies.
+It will cause such conversions to spawn dead bodies which will be instantly deactivated, similar to how the mask item behaves.

 ## Debug
 See [Debugging](#debugging).